collaborative-robotics/documentation/docs/pages/client-python.rst

 also used to keep track of all the publishers and subscribers created for the Python client.
-This allows to check if there are existing nodes subscribing to the client publishers and nodes publishing to the client subscriber.
+This allows to check if there are existing nodes subscribing to the client publishers and nodes publishing to the client subscribers.
 This is useful for a few reasons:

  * Detecting mismatches between ROS namespaces.
 One can easily have a typo or simply use the wrong namespace.
 If this is the case,